wcgordon1/TustinRecruiting/src/content/jobs/tr-saas-sdr-bakersfield-saas-d0g99x.md

 ---
 position: SaaS SDR
 description: >-
-  ## About the Role

-  Nestled in the heart of Bakersfield, California, where the tech industry is gradually taking root against the backdrop of this oil-rich city, we are on the hunt for a dynamic Sales Development Representative (SDR) to join our budding fintech enterprise.
-As a SaaS-focused company, our mission is to revolutionize financial services, making them more accessible and efficient for our clientele, ranging from savvy startups to established institutions.
+  About the Role Nestled in the heart of Bakersfield, California, where the tech industry is gradually taking root against the backdrop of this oilrich city, we are on the hunt for a dynamic Sales Development Representative (SDR) to join our budding fintech enterprise.
+As a SaaSfocused company, our mission is to revolutionize financial services, making them more accessible and efficient for our clientele, ranging from savvy startups to established institutions.
-  This position is crafted for go-getters with a knack for forging relationships and a penchant for solving the financial puzzles that today’s fast-paced world presents.

-  With an experience requirement of just 0-2 years, this is an incredible opportunity for those who are freshly minted from academia, or those who’ve dipped their ...
+  This position is crafted for gogetters with a knack for forging relationships and a penchant for solving the financial puzzles that today’s fastpaced world presents.
+With an experience requirement of just 02 years, this is an incredible opportunity for those who are freshly minted from academia, or those who’ve dipped their ...
 location: 'Bakersfield, CA'
 team: Software
 schedule: Flexible Hours